FragileTech/plangym/README.md

 data = env.step(state=state, action=action)
 new_state, observ, reward, end, info = data
 ```
-We initialize the environment using the command `plangym.make`, similarly to `gym` syntax.
-By resetting
-the environment, we get our initial _state_ and _observation_.
-The fact that the environment is returning its current
-state is one of the main features of `plangym`; we are able to __get__ and __set__ the state of the
-environment in each step as if we were loading and saving the information of a game.
-This allows the user to apply
-a specific action to an explicit state.

-We interact with the environment by applying an action to a specific environment state via `plangym.Env.step`.
-As we
-mentioned, we can define the exact environment state over which we apply our action.

-As expected, this function returns the evolution of the environment (or next step),
-the observed results, the reward of the performed action, if the agent enters
-a terminal state, and additional information about the process.

 ### Stepping a batch of states and actions